csbg/SplineOmics/README.md

 Welcome to `splinetime`, an R package designed to streamline the analysis of omics time-series data, followed by automated HTML report generation.

+Note: Understanding what this package does requires being familiar at least to some extent with the following topics:

+- The R package `limma`. limma is used for hypothesis testing here.

+- Splines.
+The timeseries omics data will be analysed with splines.

+### Is this package of use for me?

 If you have a data matrix from a time-series omics experiment (e.g. proteomics metabolomics, transcriptomics, etc.) that looks like